dannyklaris/cloud-group-cw/frontend/README.md

 npm start
 ```
 ## To-do
+- do the login and register button functionality
 - complete the question page with questions and answer section

 ## Bugs
 ## Completed
 - a landing page with login/register and play as guest button (still no functionality for the button yet)